Rarely discussed but very common, pressure injuries, also known as bedsores, affect millions of people around the world every year.

 Yet, the sheer number of people suffering from pressure injuries worldwide today shows that much more needs to be done to raise public awareness about wound management.

-Diana Garrisi, a lecturer in journalism at the Xi'an Jiaotong-Liverpool University-JC School of Film and Television Arts, has been researching this topic for World Pressure Injury Prevention Day, and a research paper on her work has been published in the SAGE journal Public Understanding of Science.
+Diana Garrisi, a lecturer in journalism at the Xi'an Jiaotong-Liverpool University School of Film and Television Arts, has been researching this topic for World Pressure Injury Prevention Day, and a research paper on her work has been published in the SAGE journal Public Understanding of Science.

 November 15 marked World Wide Pressure Injury Prevention Day.
 Launched in 2013 by the American National Pressure Ulcer Advisory Panel, this annual global event aims to publicly disseminate practical information about pressure injury formation and prevention.